Chandler Parsons

 Chandler Evan Parsons (born October 25, 1988) is an American former professional basketball player.
 He played college basketball for the Florida Gators and was drafted by the Houston Rockets with the 38th overall pick in the 2011 NBA draft.
-Between 2011 and 2020, Parsons played in the NBA for the Rockets, the Dallas Mavericks, the Memphis Grizzlies, and the Atlanta Hawks before injuries caused by a drunk driver forced him into retirement.
-Post-retirement he became a sports commentator, including the role of currently the co-host of the FanDuel online show Run it Back.
+Between 2011 and 2020, Parsons played in the NBA for the Rockets, Dallas Mavericks, Memphis Grizzlies, and Atlanta Hawks before injuries caused by a drunk driver forced him into retirement.
+Post-retirement, he became a sports commentator, including currently as the co-host of FanDuel online show Run It Back.

 Early life

-Parsons was born in Casselberry, Florida, and attended Lake Howell High School in Winter Park, Florida, with future fellow Florida Gator Nick Calathes.
+Parsons was born in Casselberry, Florida, and attended Lake Howell High School alongside future fellow Florida Gator Nick Calathes.
 Together, Parsons and Calathes helped the Lake Howell Silverhawks high school basketball team advance to the Florida Class 5A state basketball championship final four in 2005, 2006 and 2007, winning the state championship in 2007.
 As a senior, Parsons was a first-team all-state selection, and was recognized as the most valuable player of the state championship game after scoring thirty points and grabbing ten rebounds.